Hôtel Terminus: Second World War

 During the Second World War, in 1942 and 1943, the hotel became the headquarters of the Gestapo in Lyon.
 Notably, it housed department IV led by Klaus Barbie, who was in charge of eliminating the resistance.
 The film Hôtel Terminus: The Life and Times of Klaus Barbie by Marcel Ophüls details the role of Barbie in Lyon.

 Second part of the 20th century

 The property was renovated in 1959.
 Portions of the hotel, including the ceiling of the dining room, were destroyed.

-In 1982, the SNCF, owner since the incorporation of the PLM, transferred the hotel to the Frantour chain.
+In 1982, SNCF, owner since the incorporation of the PLM, transferred the hotel to the Frantour chain.
 After the opening of the gare de Lyon-Part-Dieu in 1983, the hotel saw a decrease in clientele.
 The construction of the Centre d'échanges de Perrache in the 1970s resulted in the hotel becoming situated between a highway and the railway line, thus damaging its image.

 The "groupe Société des Hôtels de Bourgogne" bought the hotel in August 1986 and restored it from 1987 to 1989.
 In October 1989, the Hôtel Terminus became part of the Pullman chain and was renamed accordingly "Pullman Perrache".
 It was then renamed "Hôtel Château Perrache" when it was acquired by Mercure.